 Trying to increase your productivity?
 Add what inspires you to your work space as well as tools like timers to keep you working within set time blocks, a proper filing system, or even a scented candle if that helps you focus.
 Eliminate clutter; turn off social media, emails, and anything that is a distraction.

-6. Know how to handle the DISCOMFORT of change
+7. Know how to handle the DISCOMFORT of change

 As a coach, I frequently talk with people who are frustrated, down, and hating life, yet so afraid of stepping out of their comfort zone and experiencing temporary discomfort that they do nothing.
 What they don’t realize is that experiencing discomfort gets a little easier each time you do it.
 And the longer you put off the discomfort, the harder it is to make changes.

 Remember, discomfort is temporary and pales by comparison to your current unhappiness or the many benefits of change.
 Training yourself to do hard things will serve you well!

-7. Include GOD in the process of change
+8. Include GOD in the Process